 0137: The Approach to Early Childhood Early Intervention (ECEI)

 The ECEI method, which acknowledges the value of early intervention, is a pillar of NDIS support.
-This registration group, which is aimed at children under the age of seven, is focused on early detection of developmental delays in order to provide prompt and individualized interventions.
+This registration group, which is aimed at children under the age of seven, is focused on early detection of developmental delays in order to provide prompt and individualised interventions.

 Required education: Early childhood educators, developmental psychologists, or others working in similar disciplines must hold appropriate education.
 The focus is on proficiency in identifying and assisting young children with a range of needs.